hugoriveros18/f1-vtex-store/docs/README.md

 By the end of the setup, you should have the VTEX command line interface (Toolbelt) installed along with a developer workspace you can work in.

-### Step 2 - Cloning the Minimum Boilerplate Theme repository
+### Step 2 - Cloning the VTEX F1 Store Theme repository

 [Clone](https://help.github.com/en/github/creating-cloning-and-archiving-repositories/cloning-a-repository) this repository to your local files to be able to effectively start working on it.